Cindy and Barrett with RV in Montrose

 Vodka

-Squirt hated travel days but otherwise loved RV life.
-In June of 2021, Squirt passed away from a mix of old age and health complications.
+Squirt was not a big fan of travel days but otherwise loved everything involved with RV life.
+Three years into full-time RVing, she passed away from a mix of old age and health complications.

 Squirt the cat in the RV